Officer Cadet School (Singapore): History

 The Officer Cadet School traces its origins to the Singapore Armed Forces Training Institute (SAFTI), which was established in Pasir Laba Camp on 14 February 1966 as a military institute to train officers and non-commissioned officers for the Singapore Armed Forces.
+Before then officer training had been held overseas at British and Commonwealth academies.
 While SAFTI was under construction at Pasir Laba Camp, 60 officers and non-commissioned officers were selected to attend a three-month instructors' preparatory course at Jurong Primary School conducted by a group of foreign advisers.
 In May 1966, the Ministry of Interior and Defence started recruiting trainees for SAFTI through a selection process that included written and IQ tests, physical fitness tests and interviews.
 Out of 2,500 applicants, 300 were chosen to undergo officer training.
-SAFTI was officially opened on 18 June 1966 by Minister for Defence Goh Keng Swee.
+SAFTI was officially opened on 18 June 1966 by Minister for Defence Goh Keng Swee, and the 300 cadets were to form the first cadre of cadets of the SAFTI's officer wing - then the School of Infantry Officers SAFTI (SIO-SAFTI).

+The SIO held its first public parade on National Day 1966 as part of the overall SAFTI battalion that took part that day.

 On 16 July 1967, only 117 of the 300 cadets successfully completed their training and received their commissions at the SAFTI parade square.
 SAFTI received its colours from Prime Minister Lee Kuan Yew in a ceremony on 16 June 1968.

 In 1969, six women from the People's Defence Force were offered positions for officer training at SAFTI owing to their outstanding performance.
 On 10 July 1970, the six women received their commissions along with the fourth batch of infantry officer cadets.
 The first batch of cadets who attended the Officer Cadet Course was commissioned on 11 November 1972.
 As more companies were set up to train cadets, the School of Infantry Officers was renamed Officer Cadet School (OCS) and its headquarters was set up on 1 June 1969.